MattKevan/uxlift/_tools/optimizely.md

 ### Built for the enterprise

-A single platform for both experimentation and personalization, where ideas, tests and results are easily prioritized and shared across teams
+A single platform for both experimentation and personalization, where ideas, tests and results are easily prioritized and shared across teams.

 ### Best in class usability

-Consumer-grade usability that lets you start anywhere, then rapidly scale up experiments and share data across your organization
+Consumer-grade usability that lets you start anywhere, then rapidly scale up experiments and share data across your organization.

 ### Eliminate digital guesswork forever

-Apply the scientific method and patented stats to see yields jump by 5x or more across all your digital products, commerce and campaigns
+Apply the scientific method and patented stats to see yields jump by 5x or more across all your digital products, commerce and campaigns.